tunagencSU/DSA-210-Term-Project/README.md

 python ml.py
 ```

-Expected runtime is around 2–3 minutes on a modern laptop.
-The script prints all the metrics reported in Section 6 plus example 2026 predictions.
+Expected runtime is around 2–3 minutes

 For the interactive prototype: